a14en9/Remote-Sensing-Image-Classification/README.md

 # RTN, MG-CAP and IDCCP

-The repository exhibits the re-implementation of main functions of three papers, the core of which is to summarise the second-order statistical data of local CNN features to gradually improve the performance of classifying remote sensing scene images.
+The repository exhibits the re-implementation of main scripts of three papers, the core of which is to summarise the second-order statistical data of local CNN features to gradually improve the performance of classifying remote sensing scene images.
 The frameworks including in the repository are shown as below:

 "Recurrent Transformer Networks for Remote Sensing Scene Categorisation" [PDF](http://www.bmva.org/bmvc/2018/contents/papers/0987.pdf):